-Defining MeLOD precisely is not easy: actually, it combines the results from many research fields: firstly, it can be defined as a Mobile Learning application, since it is based on mobile devices, allows users to study every time and everywhere, provides formal and informal learning contexts and students' activities depend on their physical location.
+In this paper we have presented MeLOD, an application based on mobile devices to support learning with Linked Open Data.
+Defining MeLOD precisely is not easy: actually, it combines the results from many research fields: firstly, it can be defined as a Mobile Learning application, since it is based on mobile devices, allows users to study everytime and everywhere, provides formal and informal learning contexts and students' activities depend on their physical location.
 Secondly, as most of the mobile learning systems developed during the last few years, it is a social learning environment, by providing specific mechanisms to support social activities by the students.
 Then, MeLOD is a semantic web application, by including function mechanisms which are typical of the new vision of the Web.
 Finally, MeLOD is an example of application of the Linked Open Data paradigm.

 The combination of these different facets of MeLOD makes it a unique learning environment, and its potentials need further investigations in order to demonstrate that they can be transformed into real and practical benefits for students and teachers.
+For this reason, a trial period with some secondary schools in Italy will be run next autumn, and the analysis of the data produced during that period will provide useful insights on the potentials of this new kind of learning environments.